davidgatti/How-to-use-C-in-NodeJS-through-CPP/README.md

 And since buffers are just dumps of raw bytes, any language will be able to handle them.
 The steps to create a successful app:

-1. First, lets prepare a buffer in NodeJS
+1. prepare a buffer in NodeJS,
-1. Second, lets send the buffer to C++
+1. send the buffer to C++ using a function exposed to NodeJS in C++,
-1. Thirty, lets process the buffer in C++
+1. access the buffer and save it in a variable of the right type,
-1. Forth, lets convert it so C can handle it.
-1. Fifth, lets do something with the data
+1. do something with the data,
-1. Sixth, lets send the data back to NodeJS.
+1. send the computed result back to NodeJS

 # WARNING: The V8 API is constantly changing